sebaasr/OOP_S25/README.md

+Sebas Rodriguez
+GitHub: @sebaasr
+New College of Florida — Computer Science

 #  FootballQuizApp

 **FootballQuizApp** is a simple object-oriented Java Swing application where users can test their football knowledge through a fun quiz interface.